michael-collins/3d-modeling-rendering-animation-sp18--oer/_exercises/maya-rigging/maya-rigging.md

 ### <a name="level-3"></a>Level 3:

-1. Watch the animation tutorials from Lynda and Digital Tutors.
+1. Watch the tutorials from the learning resources.
 2. Create a new project folder called **_{{ page.submission-id }}-L3_**, set your scene to the project folder, and create the sub folders by choosing **_File_** → **_Project Window_** → **_Accept_**.
 3. Create a fully rigged character including a center of gravity control, limb and body part controls, rotation constraints, and set-driven keys.
 4. Create a 10 second 240 frame animation expressing one of the 12 animation principles.